As Bombs Fall, A Neurosurgeon Tells How He Keeps Calm In Syria

 [I can hear him speaking in Arabic; then he resumes the interview.]

-I'm sorry, I have to go to the emergency room, there was a car accident.
+I'm sorry.
+I have to go to the emergency room; there was a car accident.
 I have two patients I have to see.